Skip to Content

 Understanding Burglary Crimes & Laws in Florida

-In Miami, burglary is a serious offense with potentially severe consequences.
-Under Florida law, burglary involves entering or remaining in a structure or conveyance with the intent to commit an offense therein.
-The seriousness of a burglary charge can vary based on factors like the presence of occupants and whether a weapon was involved.
+In Miami, burglary is a serious violent offense with potentially severe consequences.
+Under Florida law, burglary involves entering or remaining in a structure or conveyance with the intent to commit theft or another offense therein.

 Furthermore, Miami authorities vigorously prosecute burglary offenses, reflecting the city's commitment to public safety and property protection.
 This highlights the need for an informed and robust legal defense for those accused of burglary.